bhhoyer/SJACSflist/README.md

 ### Formats Used
 * All files associated with the project shall be in plain text
-* Documentation shall be in Mark Down
+* Documentation shall be in [Markdown](https://guides.github.com/features/mastering-markdown/)
 * Data files shall be in csv format
 * Scripts shall be in python
 * [Chirp](http://chirp.danplanet.com/projects/chirp/wiki/Home) will be used for test and verification